 The modern design of Unifi Flex HD looks great, this is an access point that you don’t need to hide.
 Its sleek design allows you to place it close to the users.

-With a price around the $180, it’s one of the most expensive options, but you will also get the best performance and the best looking Unifi Access Point at this time.
+With a price of around $180, it’s one of the most expensive options, but you will also get the best performance and the best-looking Unifi Access Point at this time.

 The Unifi Flex HD can be part of an Unifi mesh network.
 A mesh network allows you to connect access points wirelessly together so you don’t have to pull network cables across your garden.
-Another great benefit of the Unifi mesh network is that these access points can provide a mesh network and normal wireless network simultaneously.
+Another great benefit of the Unifi mesh network is that these access points can provide a mesh network and a normal wireless network simultaneously.

 UniFi AC Mesh

 The Unifi AC Mesh is really a versatile Unifi outdoor ap.
 The different mounting options allow you to quickly or temporarily mount this outdoor access point in any location.

 Just like the Unifi Flex HD supports the AC Mesh a mesh network, so you can create a mesh network with it and/or just it as a normal access point.
 With a 3dBi external antenna (2.4ghz) you will get a further range than with the Unifi Flex HD (1.6 dBi).